coscene-io/coEncoder/README.md

     </launch>
     ```

-- `/coencoder/subscribe_topics`: Specify one or more topics for H264 encoding.
-The topics' message types must be `sensor_msgs/CompressedImage` or `sensor_msgs/Image`.
+- `subscribe_topics`: Specify one or more topics for H264 encoding.
+The topic's message types must be `sensor_msgs/CompressedImage` or `sensor_msgs/Image`.
-- `/coencoder/video_resolutions`: Specify the resolution for each topic.
+- `video_resolutions`: Specify the resolution for each topic.
 Ensure a one-to-one correspondence with `subscribe_topics`.

 ## Compile